"The Ancient Temple", a great way to start your first forays into the mysterious labyrinth to perform the trials of the light.

 Any soundtrack for a Sega Genesis game composed by Howard Drossin, most of which pushed the sound processor to its limits.
-Sonic Spinball, Comix Zone, and The Ooze
+Try Sonic Spinball, Comix Zone, and The Ooze.

-The 16-bit Phantasy Star games have plenty of CMOA to speak of:
+The 16-bit Phantasy Star games have plenty of awesome music to speak of:

-Phantasy Star III's music for the penultimate dungeon, Lashute, is sheer, unadulterated horror.
+The music for the penultimate dungeon, Lashute, is sheer, unadulterated horror, with its pounding two-note bassline and viciously sinister organ melody.
 And it's awesome.

-The same could be said for "Maia's Abduction," (Track #6) which kicked off the entire adventure in the first place.
+The same could be said for "Maia's Abduction", which kicked off the entire adventure in the first place.
 Never let it be said that 16-bit sound hardware is incapable of conveying a character's bubbling, seething rage and hatred born of age-old wars.

 This piece, which tends to play as the theme of female party members who have a connection to the Algo system's past has a similar feel, invoking feelings of sadness for the lost history of a bygone age.

 The Age of Fables, another track that was sadly only used twice, will give you goosebumps.
 Especially if you hear it in its in-game context - that of the truth being revealed, the final piece of the puzzle falling into place and completing the series' epic story at last.